NEW WEBSITE + RESTRUCTURED SERVICES COMING JANUARY 2024!

 • Look into potential partnerships or collaborations

-While entrepreneurship is a rollercoaster (more like a huge rollercoaster at Six Flags), it’s worth it if you really want it.
+While entrepreneurship is a rollercoaster (more like the biggest bad boy at Six Flags), it’s worth it if you really want it.
 Life is short.
 Trust the process.
+Trust yourself, more importantly.

 04) Don’t Default to Working 9-5 Weeks

-If you’re ditching the 9-5 life for entrepreneurship, it’s super easy to stay in the 9-5 way of working mindset.
+If you’re ditching the 9-5 life for entrepreneurship, it’s super easy and comfortable to stay in the 9-5 way of working mindset.

-That mindset might actually be working against you if you end up forcing yourself to be productive (which can hurt the quality of your work) or if you actually work better after 5pm.
+That mindset might actually be working against you if you end up forcing yourself to be productive (which can ultimately hurt the quality of your work) or if you actually work better before 9am or after 5pm.

-But one of the most-loved benefits of having an online biz is the flexibility!
+But one of the most-loved benefits of having your own business is the flexibility and freedom!

 You can take Wednesdays off or only work in the mornings if you wanted to.
 You can really shape your schedule however you want!
 You’re your own boss!

-When I first started SweetSea Digital, I thought the 9-5 work life was the best because I had come from that world (as many of us do).
+When I first started SweetSea Digital, I thought the 9-5 schedule was the best because I had come from that world (as many of us do).

 Later on, after I saw how others did 4-day work weeks or took vacations whenever they wanted, it finally dawned on me that I had that flexibility, too.

-I don’t take Fridays off or anything now, but I do pay attention to my energy levels so that if I’m full of energy and itching to work, I listen and get down to business.
-And if I’m super tired or just don’t have any energy to focus, I listen and get outside, rest, or try to take my mind off of business things so that when I return I’m raring to go.
+I don’t take Fridays off or anything, but I do pay attention to my energy levels so that if I’m full of energy and itching to work, I listen and get down to business.
+Or if I’m super tired or just don’t have any energy to focus, I listen to my body and get outside, rest, or try to take my mind off of business things so that when I return I’m rearing to go.

 Want to know the real secret to high productivity?
 The one you rarely hear?

-As the boss of your own schedule, it’s tough to balance it with everything you want to do.
-That’s why I recommend time-blocking and filling in your schedule around your most important to-dos like certain biz tasks, personal hobbies, outside time, and family time (i.e. prioritizing).
+As the boss of your own schedule, it’s definitely tough to balance it with everything you want to do and have to do as an adult.
+That’s why I recommend time-blocking and filling in your work schedule around your most important to-dos like personal hobbies, outside time, and family time (i.e. prioritizing what matters the most first).
+If you’re the kind of person who needs more rigidity, try out Toggl.

-That way, you’re getting done what needs to get done while also making space for the still important but medium-priority things.
+That way, you’re doing what needs to get done while also making space for the still important but medium-priority things.

 05) Consistency + Quality = Results

 This one’s a biggie!
-Before you start an online business, know that the majority of people in your shoes fail to stay consistent when marketing online and fail to deliver a quality experience through their product or service, consistently.
+Before you start an online business, know that the majority of people currently in your shoes struggle to stay consistent when marketing online and struggle to deliver a quality experience through their product or service, consistently.

 Now, staying consistent doesn’t mean showing up every single day.
 It means showing up when it matters, at whatever frequency you have the capacity to show up.

-Anything is better than radio silence when you’re marketing your online biz.
+Anything is better than radio silence when you’re marketing your online business.

 And when it comes to delivering a seamless, positive experience to your clients or customers, that’s a must.
 Why?
 Well, one study reported that 86% of customers in the U.S. said they stopped doing business with a company because of a bad experience.